maxitg/SetReplace/Documentation/Generators/EventOrderingFunctions.md

 This system, however, is [confluent](https://en.wikipedia.org/wiki/Confluence_(abstract_rewriting)).
 So, the final state will always be the same even if the histories are different, assuming the system is evaluated to completion.

-However, it is not the case for all systems.
+However, this is not the case for all systems.
 For example, see what happens if we change `+` to `-`:

 ```wl
 In[] := #["ExpressionsEventsGraph", VertexLabels -> Placed[Automatic, After]] & /@